Building With Resilience

 Policy Implications:

 CSHub's findings underscore the importance of integrating noncombustible materials, like concrete and steel, into building codes and construction practices, especially in wildfire-prone areas.
-By adopting these materials, communities can enhance their resilience, reduce potential damages, and improve long-term sustainability.
+By adopting these materials, communities can enhance their resilience, reduce potential damage, and improve long-term sustainability.

 Copyright © 2025 Building With Resilience - All Rights Reserved.